nokia/danm/README.md

   Validation:            True
 Events:                  <none>
 ```
+Note: you should always have a network attachment for all your pods, where the Container prefix is `eth0`.
+Kubelet is always searching for the existence of such Pod interface.
+If it does not exist after CNI is invoked, the Pod will be re-created in loop.
 ##### Delegating to other CNI plugins
 Pay special attention to the DanmNet attribute called "NetworkType".
 This parameter controls which CNI plugin is invoked by the DANM metaplugin during the execution of a CNI operation to setup, or delete exactly one network interface of a Pod.